edinella/books/README.md

 - `GET /books/{{id}}` - Detail view of the specified book id, with nested author details
 - `GET /authors` - List of authors in the database
 - `GET /authors/{{id}}` - Detail view of the specified author id
+- `POST /authors` - Creates a new author with the specified details
+- `POST /books` - Creates a new book with the specified details

 ### Utility commands